discordjs/guide/guide/popular-topics/errors.md

 client.on('message', someHandlerFunction);

 client.login('your-token-goes-here');
 // client will not be logged in yet! client.users.fetch('myId').then(someInitFunction);
 ```

 ### MessageEmbed field names may not be empty.

-This error originates from calling `MessageEmbed.addFields()` with a field object with an empty string as a value for the `name` field.
+This error originates from calling `MessageEmbed.addFields()` with a field object's `name` property as an empty string.
 If you would like the title to be empty for a reason, you should use a zero width space, which can be input as `\u200b`.

 ### MessageEmbed field values may not be empty.

-In conjunction with the previous error, this error is the result of calling `MessageEmbed.addFields()` with a field object that has an empty string as a value for the `value` field.
+In conjunction with the previous error, this error is the result of calling `MessageEmbed.addFields()` with a field object's `value` property as an empty string.
 You can use a zero width space if you would like this empty.

 </branch>